gc1201/dino-run/PROJECT_BRIEF.md

 ## What It Is

 A multi-jurisdiction sprint race tracker styled as a Chrome Dinosaur game.
 Team members are represented as pixel-art dino sprites racing across a Gantt-style track divided by project phase.
-A pterodactyl represents a "hopper" — a team member who assists across multiple tracks in parallel.
+Pterodactyls represent "hoppers" — team members who assist across multiple tracks on B-roll phases in parallel.
+Hoppers only appear on screen when their assigned phase is actively in progress.

-The app is built to track a single, time-boxed multi-city project (Arnold Sprint) with five jurisdictions running the same workflow on independent timelines.
+The app tracks a single, time-boxed multi-city project (Arnold Sprint) with four jurisdictions running the same workflow on independent timelines.

 ---

 ## The Problem It Solves

-Managing parallel workstreams across five cities in a spreadsheet loses two things: **at-a-glance progress** and **team energy**.
+Managing parallel workstreams across multiple cities in a spreadsheet loses two things: **at-a-glance progress** and **team energy**.
 A shared Gantt chart shows where everyone is, but doesn't communicate urgency or momentum.
 This tracker makes sprint status something people actually want to open.

 ---